peasnrice/peasnrice.github.io/_posts/2017-03-27-switching-it-up.md

 ### Removing, not disconnecting
 Following these tutorials led me to removing components, starting with the haptic feedback motors.
 These came out fairly easily with a pair of tweezers.
 Once the motors were out I tried to disconnect the battery but didn't have too much luck.
 All the components looked quite well insulated so I decided that this wasn't terribly important and continued dissassembling without unplugging any more components.
 USE A TRAY if you are doing this, there are ~8 screws for each Joy-Con and god help you if you lose one.

+This article is a work in progress... more to come shortly...